Skip to main content

 This is one place CTI is unambiguously, structurally ahead.

-- Co-Active Training Institute: founded 1992, around 34 years of operation, with 145,000+ coaches trained worldwide per the institute's own data.
-The largest coach-training alumni network in the field.
+• Co-Active Training Institute: founded 1992, around 34 years of operation, with 145,000+ coaches trained worldwide per the institute's own data.
+One of the largest coach-training alumni networks in the field.

 CTI's scale is a real asset.
 It produces three downstream benefits: a much larger referral and peer network, deep institutional ICF relationships, and substantial organisational stability.
 For readers who weight reputation and institutional safety heavily, CTI's tenure is a meaningful advantage.